 - You can interview and current and prospective customers, conduct online surveys.

 - You can also utilize tools such as Facebook Audience Insights to find out more about your current customers including demographic data and their interests.

-List every possible touch point at which you are communicating with your customers, and what messages they are receiving at these touch points.
-These could include your website, social media, word of mouth, brochures, display ads, review sites, Television ads, emails, chatbots, phone calls, events, in-store promotions and the customer service.
-The longer your customer journey takes, the more touch points it will involve.
+List every possible touchpoint at which you are communicating with your customers, and what messages they are receiving at these touchpoints.
+These could include your website, social media, word of mouth, brochures, display ads, review sites, Television ads, emails, chatbots, phone calls, events, in-store promotions, and customer service.
+The longer your customer journey takes, the more touchpoints it will involve.